MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_dragonflaming.md

 # Entity Documentation - minecraft:behavior.dragonflaming

-`minecraft:behavior.dragonflaming` allows this entity to use a flame-breath attack.
+`minecraft:behavior.dragonflaming` compels this entity to use a flame-breath attack.
 Can only be used by the Ender Dragon.

 ## Parameters